OPENSSL_VERSION_NUMBER, OPENSSL_VERSION_TEXT, SSLeay, SSLeay_version - get OpenSSL version number

-#include <openssl/opensslv.h> #define OPENSSL_VERSION_NUMBER 0xnnnnnnnnnL #include <openssl/crypto.h> unsigned long OpenSSL_version_num(); const char *OpenSSL_version(int t);
+#include <openssl/opensslv.h> #define OPENSSL_VERSION_NUMBER 0xnnnnnnnnnL #define OPENSSL_VERSION_TEXT "OpenSSL x.y.z xx XXX xxxx" #include <openssl/crypto.h> long SSLeay(void); const char *SSLeay_version(int t);

 OPENSSL_VERSION_NUMBER is a numeric release version identifier:

 MNNFFPPS: major minor fix patch status

 The status nibble has one of the values 0 for development, 1 to e for betas 1 to 14, and f for release.

 0x000906000 == 0.9.6 dev 0x000906023 == 0.9.6b beta 3 0x00090605f == 0.9.6e release

 Versions prior to 0.9.3 have identifiers < 0x0930.
 Versions between 0.9.3 and 0.9.5 had a version identifier with this interpretation:

 MMNNFFRBB major minor fix final beta/patch

 0x000904100 == 0.9.4 release 0x000905000 == 0.9.5 dev

 Version 0.9.5a had an interim interpretation that is like the current one, except the patch level got the highest bit set, to keep continuity.
 The number was therefore 0x0090581f.